Sweeney Todd: The Demon Barber of Fleet Street (2007 film): Retrospective reception

+In 2021, /Film ranked it number 14 on its list of "The 14 Greatest Movie Musicals Of The 21st Century," with Leah Marilla Thomas writing "Don't let anyone tell you that Dear Evan Hansen couldn't be a black comedy because it's a musical and musicals have to be sincere.
+Sweeney Todd is about a man who murders his clients and has his downstairs neighbor bake them into meat pies she sells to the neighborhood.
+That's way worse than fabricating emails to manipulate a grieving family.
+It's not even a little bit sincere, but it's darkly entertaining and a great musical."

+In 2022, MovieWeb ranked it number 6 on its list of the "Best Movie Musicals of the 21st Century So Far", with Rachel Johnson writing "With many unique songs such as 'No Place Like London', 'Pretty Women' and 'Not While I'm Around', it's no wonder audiences were hooked."

+In 2023, Collider ranked it number 21 on its list of the "30 Best Musicals of All Time," with Jeremy Urquhart writing "It's incredibly morbid, but might prove to have a very dark sense of humor for those who like their comedy pitch-black.
+The dark, moody look of the film pairs extremely well with all the memorable songs, and of the many collaborations between director Tim Burton and star Johnny Depp, this is easily one of their best."
+It also ranked number 32 on Screen Rant's list of "The 35 Best Musicals of All Time."

 Awards and nominations

-Sweeney Todd: The Demon Barber of Fleet Street received four Golden Globe nominations at the January 2008 65th Golden Globe Awards, winning two.
-The film won the award for Best Motion Picture in the Musical or Comedy genre, and Depp for his performance as Sweeney Todd.
+Sweeney Todd: The Demon Barber of Fleet Street received four nominations at the 65th Golden Globe Awards, winning two: Best Motion Picture — Musical or Comedy, and Depp for his performance as Sweeney Todd.
 Burton was nominated for Best Director, and Helena Bonham Carter was nominated for her performance as Mrs. Lovett.
 The film was included in the National Board of Review of Motion Pictures's top ten films of 2007, and Burton was presented with their award for Best Director.
-The film was also nominated for two BAFTA awards, in the categories of Costume Design and Make Up and Hair.
-Sweeney Todd further received three Oscar nominations at the 80th Academy Awards: Best Actor in a Leading Role for Depp; Best Achievement in Costume Design; and Best Achievement in Art Direction, which it won.
+The film was also nominated for two BAFTA Awards: Best Costume Design and Make Up and Hair.
+Sweeney Todd further received three Oscar nominations at the 80th Academy Awards: Best Actor in a Leading Role for Depp, Best Achievement in Costume Design, winning Best Achievement in Art Direction.
 Depp won the award for Best Villain at the 2008 MTV Movie Awards, where he thanked his fans for "sticking with [him] on this very obtuse and strange road," and the Choice Movie Villain award at the Teen Choice Awards.
 At Spike TV's 2008 Scream Awards, the film won two awards: Best Horror Movie, and Best Actor in a Horror Movie or TV Show (Depp).

-It was listed as number 490 on Empires 500 Greatest films of all time.